How to Become an Appraiser in Tennessee

 - Vacant or unimproved land with a transaction value of less than $1 million for which the highest and best use is for 1-4 family purposes

-Step 2: 1,000 hours of supervised appraisal experience in no less than six months.
+Step 2: Acquire 1,000 hours of supervised appraisal experience in no less than 6 months.

-Step 3: Apply for your State Licensed Appraiser credential, including submitting proof of coursework completion and supervised experience.
+Step 3: Apply for your State Licensed Real Estate Appraiser credential by submitting your application package, including proof of coursework completion and supervised experience, to the Tennessee Real Estate Appraiser Commission.

-Tennessee Licensed Residential Appraiser (154 hours) – AQB recommended course order
+Tennessee State Licensed Appraiser (154 hours) – AQB recommended course order

 - Basic Appraisal Principles – 30 hours